On the Vocabulary of Grammar-Based Codes and the Logical Consistency of Texts: Introduction

-\textbf{The number of words in a~text:} Linguists observed that strings of characters that are repeated within the text sufficiently many times often correspond to whole words or set phrases like \emph{New York}.
+\textbf{The number of words in a~text:} Linguists have observed that strings of characters that are repeated within the text sufficiently many times often correspond to whole words or set phrases like \emph{New York}.
 A~particularly good correspondence is obtained when word boundaries are detected using a~grammar-based code that minimizes the length of a~certain text encoding \cite{Wolff80,DeMarcken96,KitWilks99,NevillManning96}.
-For that reason, the number of words in the formalization of the proposition \usebox{\QLThesis} will be modeled with the number of nonterminal symbols in such an encoding.
+For that reason, the number of words in the formalization of proposition \usebox{\QLThesis} will be modeled with the number of nonterminal symbols in such an encoding.
 Let us present some details of this construction.

 Grammar-based codes compress strings by transforming them first into special grammars, called admissible grammars \cite{KiefferYang00}, and then encoding the grammars back into strings according to a~fixed simple method.
-For a~fixed countable set $\mathbb{X}$, called the alphabet, denote the set of nonempty strings as $\mathbb{X}^+:=\bigcup_{n\in\mathbb{N}} \mathbb{X}^n$ and the set of all strings as $\mathbb{X}^*:=\mathbb{X}^+\cup\klam{\lambda}$, where $\lambda$ is the empty string.
-An \emph{admissible} grammar is a~context-free grammar which generates a~singleton language $\klam{w}$, $w\in\mathbb{X}^*$ \cite{KiefferYang00}.
-The set of admissible grammars will be denoted as $\mathcal{G}$ while $\mathcal{G}(w)\subset\mathcal{G}$ will stand for the subset of grammars which generate language $\klam{w}$ for a~particular string $w$.
-If the string contains repeated substrings then some grammar in $\mathcal{G}(w)$ `factors out' the repetitions and represents $w$ concisely.
+An \emph{admissible} grammar is a~context-free grammar that generates a~singleton language $\klam{w}$ for some string $w\in\mathbb{X}^*$ \cite{KiefferYang00}.
+The subset of such grammars will be denoted as $\mathcal{G}(w)$, whereas the set of admissible grammars for all strings is written as $\mathcal{G}:=\bigcup_{w\in\mathbb{X}^*} \mathcal{G}(w)$.
+If the string $w$ contains repeated substrings then some grammar in $\mathcal{G}(w)$ `factors out' the repetitions and represents $w$ concisely.

 In an admissible grammar, there is exactly one rule per nonterminal symbol and the nonterminals can be ordered so that the symbols are rewritten onto strings of strictly succeeding symbols \cite{KiefferYang00,CharikarOthers05}.
 Hence, such a~grammar is given by its set of production rules